 Under current climate change scenarios, bush encroachment (i.e. woody thickening) is predicted for many parts of southern Africa.
 As climate change progresses, African savannas will likely see an increase in the amount of woody vegetation and a significant reduction in the amount of grasses, resulting in more closed-canopy ecosystems.
 In an effort to combat the advancement of bush encroachment and maintain savanna community dynamics, many land managers across South Africa have actively implemented a number of habitat management regimes, including large-scale tree removals.

-These management regimes alter not only the vegetation species composition and structure, but likely also influence the behaviour, distribution, and population sizes of many prey species that track the availability of food resources.
+These management regimes alter not only the vegetation species composition and structure, but likely also influence the behavior, distribution, and population sizes of many prey species that track the availability of food resources.
 This ultimately could have a cascading effect on the apex predators that rely on these prey species as a food resource.
 Understanding the consequences of continued woody encroachment, as well as the outcomes of the management practices being implemented, is of critical importance to savanna ecosystem functioning.

 Single and mixed-species herding: mechanisms to offset predation risk